mhcoffin/fugalist-docs/content/docs/tool/workflow/_index.md

 One way to do sound assignment is to pick the most common sound---probably a sustain---and start by assigning it to _all_ combinations in the table.
-Then _override_ specific exceptions, either by toggling technique filters and using bulk assignment, or by surgically changing particular rows.
+Then _override_ specific exceptions, either by toggling technique filters and using bulk assignment, or by selectively changing individual rows.

 Another way is to try to assign sounds exactly right the first time.
 For this approach, toggling the _Defined_ filter to **off** is really handy: